Mnemotechnician/mkui/README.md

-# MaKe UI - A mindustry ui library.
+# MaKe UI - mindustry ui library.
-A ui library for mindustry mods written in kotlin.

-Provides some useful stuff, such as inline ui construction functions, utility functions, new ui classes, etc.
+MK UI is a a library that provides many useful ui-related features for other mindustry mods.
+This includes:
+- DSL UI builders
+- Dialog construction functions
+- New extension functions and properties for some ui elements
+- New delegates that allow you to easily interact with the settings/translation bundle
+- New UI elements

 You can view the documentation here: [mnemotechnician.github.io/mkui](https://mnemotechnician.github.io/mkui/)

-# Update: breaking change
-MKUI has is no longer an experimental library.
-Starting from MKUI 1.0, there are several major changes:
-- The package structure was changed significantly.
-- The versioning system has been changed.
-Its version will no longer be just a meaningless integer number.

 # Note
-Most of features provided by this library are supposed to be used in kotlin mods, as they have little to no usage in java (it lacks many features providen by kotlin)
+Most of the features providen by this library are made exclusively for kotlin mods.

-If you (somewhy) want to use this library in a java mod, you will have to include the whole kotlin stdlib as an implementation dependency.
+This library shouldn't be used by java mods as it requires the kotlin stdlib as a runtime dependency.

 # Adding this dependency
 In your `build.gradle` file:
 * add `maven { url("https://jitpack.io") }` to the `repositories {}` block
-(it should already be here if you're using the official mod template)
+(it should already be here if you're using a mod template)
 * add `implementation "com.github.mnemotechnician:MKUI:TAG"` (replace `TAG` with the the latest tag in this repo) to the `dependencies {}` block

 Note: you can go to the [releases tab](https://github.com/mnemotechnician/mkui/releases) and use the name of the latest release as the tag.